 Warren Dunes State Park.
 Want to head up to Michigan to feel the sand in your toes?
 Warren Dunes State Park is only an hour and a half away from downtown Chicago in Sawyer, Mich.
 Try climbing the 260-foot Tower Hill dune, lounging on the 3-mile shoreline or hiking the 6 miles of trails with terrain that ranges from dunes to woods.
 Cabins are available for rent, while campsites cater to those who prefer to be closer to nature.

 Starved Rock State Park.
-The most famous campsite in Illinois also fills up fast, but is worth the wait for a reservation.
-About an hour and a half from Chicago, Starved Rock State Park in Utica, Ill., is lush with natural beauty, from stunning rock formations to 18 canyons to cascading waterfalls.
+The most famous campgrounds near Chicago fill up fast, but is worth the wait for a reservation.
+About an hour and a half from Chicago, Starved Rock State Park in Utica, Illinois, is lush with natural beauty, from stunning rock formations to 18 canyons to cascading waterfalls.
 Set up camp at one of the 133 Class A premium sites (there’s electricity, showers and bathrooms), or glamp it up in one of the lodge rooms or pet-friendly log cabins hidden amid the shady pines.
 Twelve miles of well-marked trails (don’t miss the serene Owl Canyon Overlook) allow for hiking, horseback riding, while the Illinois River is ripe for kayaking, fishing, paddle boating, canoeing and more.

 Matthiessen State Park.
 If you’ve got your cabin at Starved Rock and some extra time, head 4 miles south to the smaller and less crowded Matthiessen State Park in Central LaSalle County.
 Built by Frederick Mathiessen in the late 1800s, the locals call this place Deer Park Dells.
 Melting glaciers that flooded the area thousands of years ago left behind canyons, 90-foot cliffs and the 65-foot Lake Falls waterfall, created the stunning sandstone rock formations.
 There’s no camping, but it’s worth the trip to hike 5 miles of trails (wide enough to have once accommodated horse-drawn carriages).
 White cedar trees jut out of the rocks while rare plants like yellow partridge peas poke out during the summer.